jainvanshika21/Intelligent-Road-Pothole-Detection/README.md

 1. Open the deployed application or run it locally.
 2. Upload a road video in `.mp4` format.
-3. Adjust the confidence threshold.
+3. Adjust the confidence threshold if required.
 4. Adjust the frame skip value if required.
-5. Start the detection process.
+5. Start the pothole detection process.
+6. Wait for the video processing to complete.
-6. View detected potholes with bounding boxes.
+7. View the processed video with pothole bounding boxes.
-7. Review detection summary metrics.
+8. Review detection summary metrics.
-8. Explore the Detection Report.
+9. Explore the Detection Report.
-9. Explore the Analytics Dashboard.
+10. Explore the Analytics Dashboard.
-10. Download detection results as a CSV file.
+11. Download detection results as a CSV file.
-11. View model evaluation results.
+12. View model evaluation results.

 ---